nandac/pandoc-reader/README.md

 ...
 ```

-**Note: Pelican's recommended format for metadata is different to what is specified here.
-You may need to rewrite the metadata in your files if you stop using this plugin.**
+**Note: The plugin supports Pandoc's YAML syntax for specifying metadata.
+However, Pelican's format for metadata is different and may need to be rewritten if you stop using this plugin.

+YAML blocks that define more that one level such as YAML lists are not supported although they are supported by Pandoc.
+This is due to metadata processing limitations.
+In cases where you would normally add a YAML list use a comma separated string such as when specifying tags.

+More information on Pandoc's Metadata blocks are available [here](https://pandoc.org/MANUAL.html#metadata-blocks).

-More information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).
+Information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).

 ### Specifying Pandoc Options